 And along those lines-procrastination is right up there as agency new business enemy #1 as well.

-As you and your team are planning for 2014, take the time to ask these questions and make new business a top priority for 2014, however you accomplish it.
+As you and your team are plan new business strategy, take the time to ask these questions and make new business a top priority, however you accomplish it.